FreeRADIUS/freeradius-server/README.rst

 1. Start off with the default configuration files.
 2. Save a copy of the default configuration: It WORKS.
 Don't change it!
-3. Verify that the server starts.
-(You ARE using debugging mode, right?)
+3. Run the server in debugging mode. (radiusd -X)
 4. Send it test packets using "radclient", or a NAS or AP.
 5. Verify that the server does what you expect.
       - If it does not work, change the configuration, and go to step (3)